- Compare

 Governance

-Cardano and Arbitrum governance are both coming soon
+Cardano and Arbitrum governance are both on-chain

 Cardano vs Arbitrum Real-Time TPS Chart